COVID: Germany debates making N95 masks mandatory | DW | 13.01.2021

-The Bavarian State Premier, Markus Söder from the Christian Social Union (CSU), is never stuck for an idea when it comes to tackling the coronavirus pandemic.
-Just days after he suggested that vaccination should be obligatory for health workers, he has announced that from Monday, N95 masks (known as FFP2 masks in Germany and KN95 in China) would become will be mandatory in stores and on public transport.
+Bavarian State Premier, Markus Söder, from the Christian Social Union (CSU), is never stuck for an idea when it comes to tackling the coronavirus pandemic.
+Just days after he suggested vaccination should be obligatory for health workers, he has announced that from Monday, N95 masks (known as FFP2 masks in Germany and KN95 in China) will be mandatory in stores and on public transport.

 The southern German state is on its own with the plan in Germany so far, not least because many states have lower infection rates.
 But health experts like it.

-"I am in favor of the idea in principle," said fellow virologist Jonas Schmidt-Chanasit.
-He added, however, that it is no good just insisting that everybody wear one, saying there had to be free access to the masks and information on how to wear them properly.
+"I am in favor of the idea in principle," says fellow virologist Jonas Schmidt-Chanasit.
+He added, however, that it is no good to just insist that everybody wear one, saying there had to be free access to the masks and information on how to wear them properly.

 The FFP2 or N95 masks are normally used in work situations because of the higher specifications, which, in turn, make for higher costs.
 In Germany, they cost about €2.50 each.
 That makes them practically unaffordable for families on low incomes if the state does not step in.